 Beauty between 1920 – 1930

 The beauty of the decade was revolutionary in many ways.
-For first time in centuries, women began wearing visible and dramatic makeup.
+For the first time in centuries, women began wearing visible and dramatic makeup.
 This was still centered to a small group, mainly Hollywood, performers and it-girls.
 To be underlines though is that the makeup look still underlined the liberation of the years.
 A dark smokey eye, thin eyebrows and dark lips were ideal.
 A pointy mouth was also trendy, with defined lines.
-For ultimate chicness the makeup look should be accompanied with the new haircut the Bob.
+For ultimate chicness the makeup look should be accompanied by the new haircut the Bob.

 The Bob ended just below the ears and was often cut edgy and sharp (matched Art Déco here too).
 It framed women’s faces in a bold and defining way.
 Most of all though, the bob went against the norm of women having long hair or wigs in previous centuries.
 The new hairdo was sharp, fierce and statement of women’s independence.
 It was controversial as few, but women loved it.
 Read more here.